Nancy P. Crimmin, Ed.D.

 Dr. Crimmin began her journey at Becker College as the vice president for student affairs in 2012, and was promoted to senior vice president, chief academic and student affairs officer four years later.
 Since arriving at Becker, she has spearheaded the development of new graduate programs, overseen the integration of career education and advising, and engineered the reorganization of Becker academics to better align educational interests and collaboration between programs.
 This reorganization was devised with a particular focus on enhancing the student experience, creating student leadership opportunities, and assembling a team dedicated to student development and best practices in student affairs.

-She is involved in a number of professional organizations, having served a three-year term on the National Foundation Board for the National Association of Student Personnel Administrators (NASPA).
-She recently chaired the 99th annual NASPA conference in San Antonio, Texas in March, 2017.
-She served as the Region I Vice President for NASPA (2008-2010) and on various regional board positions over the past 15 years.
-In the past, Dr. Crimmin taught as an adjunct faculty member at Springfield College in the student personnel Master’s program.
+She is involved in a number of professional organizations, including the Worcester Area Chamber of Commerce, the Worcester Economic Club, the Higher Education Consortium of Central Massachusetts (HECCMA), the Council of Independent Colleges, the Association of Independent Colleges and Universities in Massachusetts, and the President’s Trust of the Association of American Colleges and Universities. .
+In 2018, she was selected to serve on the Board of Directors for the Worcester Regional Research Bureau.
+She is also Chair of the Advisory Board for the Massachusetts Digital Games Institute (MassDiGI).
+She served a three-year term on the National Foundation Board for the National Association of Student Personnel Administrators (NASPA), chaired the 99th annual NASPA conference in San Antonio, Texas, in March 2017, and served as the Region I Vice President for NASPA (2008-2010) and on various regional board positions over the past 15 years.

-Often recognized by her peers, Dr. Crimmin received the Mary Tobin Senior Student Affairs Award from the Massachusetts Association for Women in Education in 2005 and, in 2012, received the NASPA Continuous Service Award for Region I. In 2017, Dr. Crimmin was honored with the 2017 NASPA Foundation Pillars of the Profession Award – selected by members of NASPA to honor her lasting contribution to the field and the organization as a student affairs professional.
+Often recognized by her peers, Dr. Crimmin received the Mary Tobin Senior Student Affairs Award from the Massachusetts Association for Women in Education and the NASPA Continuous Service Award for Region I. In 2017, Dr. Crimmin was honored with the 2017 NASPA Foundation Pillars of the Profession Award—selected by members of NASPA to honor her lasting contribution to the field and the organization as a student affairs professional.

-Dr. Crimmin holds a doctorate of education in educational leadership from Johnson and Wales University School of Education, a master’s of science degree in counseling and student personnel services from Springfield College, and a bachelor’s of arts degree in psychology from Stonehill College.
+Dr. Crimmin holds a doctorate of education in educational leadership from Johnson and Wales University School of Education, an M.S. in counseling and student personnel services from Springfield College, and a B.A. in psychology from Stonehill College.